samelement/ACS-M1128/README.md

   obj.onReconnect = callbackOnReconnect; // optional callback
   obj.onWiFiConfigChanged = callbackOnWiFiConfigChanged; // optional callback

+  // apTimeout is timeout for ESP when it works as soft AP.
+  // use timeout for low battery powered device to make sure ESP not work as AP too long.
+  // optional timeout in ms. Default is 0, which means no timeout.
+If 0 then callbackOnAPTimeout is not required obj.apTimeout = 120000;

   // triggered only if apTimeout greater than 0ms.
   // if  apTimeout > 0 and this callback is not defined then after timeout will goes to deep sleep. obj.onAPTimeout = callbackOnAPTimeout;